natansantoz/PDF-Page-Counter/Readme.md

 # PDF Page Counter

-This is a script that count the number of pages of all PDFs in a directory.
+This is a script that count the number of pages of all PDFs in a directory and in its subfolders, if choosed.

 # ![Gif--Script](https://github.com/natansantoz/PDF-Page-Counter/blob/main/Images/script.gif)